In Search of Mr Humble

 Mr Humble approaches slowly through the undergrowth.
 "Just stand still and relax", says Edward, our guide.
 By now my breathing is a raspy affair due to the altitude, but the trackers assist in the uphill climb, their pangas clearing the route.

-Hagenia trees surround us, each resembling an unkempt elderly person; but the gorillas favour the multitude of epiphytes supported by their limbs.
+Hagenia trees surround us, each resembling an unkempt elderly person; but the gorillas favor the multitude of epiphytes supported by their limbs.
 Goodness knows how the giant silverback came to be called Mr Humble, but I certainly feel very humble as he walks within five feet of me!

 Nothing can prepare one for the sight of the Kwitonda Group of twelve gorillas lazing about in the nettles and bamboo, chewing on giant thistles.